jhagestedt/azure-devops-maven-cache/README.md

 ![Maven Cache parameters](images/screenshot-2.png)

 Parameters:
-- **Storage account name**: Type the name of your Azure storage account where you want to save the Maven cache.
+- **Storage name**: Type the name of your Azure storage account where you want to save the Maven cache.
-- **Storage account key**: Type the access key of your Azure storage account.
+- **Storage key**: Type the access key of your Azure storage account.
-- **Storage container name**: Type the container name that should be used inside your storage account.
+- **Storage container**: Type the container name that should be used inside your storage account.
 It will be created if it does not exist.

 # Release notes

+**0.1.7**
+- More clear variables

 **0.1.6**
 - Store description